rvikmanis/gasoline/README.md

 Inspired by [Redux](redux) and [Elm](elm), Gasoline has a similar architecture, with one-way data-flow, immutable state and a deterministic model for updates in the form of reducers, but includes significant improvements:

-* A declarative API with support for dependencies between models - the primary motivation for this project.
+* Declarative API with support for dependencies between models - the primary motivation for this project.

-* Asynchronous action streams - a way to abstract time-variant sequences, remote resource access and other side effects, heavily inspired by [redux-observable](redux-observable).
+* Side effect streams - a way to abstract time-variant sequences, remote resource access and other side effects, heavily inspired by [redux-observable](redux-observable).

 If you're building web apps with complex UIs, give it a try!
 Gasoline's high-level API and the ability to define dependencies on state objects helps avoid duplicated code and convoluted control structures.
 It can even make the implementation read like a straight-forward definition of your application's business rules.